 Although both men and women share similar health concerns, some issues specifically threaten women’s health.
-In view of the male and female biological differences, some health concerns like heart attacks and depression are higher in women than in men.
-As the month of May, which is Women’s Health Month in the United States, draws to an end, we are taking a look at a list of women’s health issues which affects women globally.
+In view of the male and female biological differences, some health concerns like osteoarthritis and depression are higher in women than in men.
+Because we’re a brand dedicated to your total wellbeing, we are taking a look at a list of women’s health issues that affects women globally.

 Here are 7 women’s health issues you should watch out for…